On the Word Problem for Special Monoids: Acknowledgements

 \section{Acknowledgements}

-The research in this article was conducted while the author was a PhD student at the University of East Anglia, Norwich, UK.
-The author wishes to thank his supervisor Dr Robert D. Gray for many helpful discussions and comments.
+Most of the research in this article was carried out while the author was a Ph.D. student at the University of East Anglia, and the main results appear in the author's Ph.D. thesis.
+The author wishes to thank his supervisor Robert D. Gray for valuable feedback (on several iterations of the present article), and Tara Brough for discussions pertaining to Conjecture~\ref{Conj:DCFisRCVF}.
+Finally, the author wishes to thank the Dame Kathleen Ollerenshaw Trust for funding his current research.